Lesbian: Hite Report

-In 1976, sexologist Shere Hite published a report on the sexual encounters of 3,019 women who had responded to questionnaires, under the title The Hite Report.
-Hite's questions differed from Kinsey's, focusing more on how women identified, or what they preferred rather than experience.
+In 1976, sexologist Shere Hite did a qualitative survey of 3,019 women on their sexual experiences, and published it as The Hite Report.
+Hite's questions differed from Kinsey's, focusing more on how women identified and what they preferred, rather than their prior experiences.
 Respondents to Hite's questions indicated that 8% preferred sex with women and 9% answered that they identified as bisexual or had sexual experiences with men and women, though they refused to indicate preference.

-Hite's conclusions are more based on respondents' comments than quantifiable data.
-She found it "striking" that many women who had no lesbian experiences indicated they were interested in sex with women, particularly because the question was not asked.
+Hite found it "striking" that many women who had no lesbian experiences indicated they were interested in sex with women, particularly because the question was not asked.
 Hite found the two most significant differences between respondents' experience with men and women were the focus on clitoral stimulation, and more emotional involvement and orgasmic responses.
-Since Hite performed her study during the popularity of feminism in the 1970s, she also acknowledged that women may have chosen the political identity of a lesbian.

 Population estimates

-Lesbians in the U.S. are estimated to be about 2.6% of the population, according to a National Opinion Research Center survey of sexually active adults who had had same-sex experiences within the past year, completed in 2000.
-A survey of same-sex couples in the United States showed that between 2000 and 2005, the number of people claiming to be in same-sex relationships increased by 30%—five times the rate of population growth in the U.S. The study attributed the jump to people being more comfortable self-identifying as homosexual to the federal government.
+Lesbians in the U.S. are estimated to be about 2.6% of the population, according to a 2000 survey.
+Another American survey showed that between 2000 and 2005, the number of people claiming to be in same-sex relationships increased by 30%—five times the rate of population growth in the U.S. The study attributed the jump to people being more comfortable self-identifying as homosexual to the federal government.

-The government of the United Kingdom does not ask citizens to define their sexuality.
 A survey by the UK Office for National Statistics (ONS) in 2010 found that 1.5% of Britons identified themselves as gay or bisexual, and the ONS suggests that this is in line with other surveys showing the number between 0.3% and 3%.
-Estimates of lesbians are sometimes not differentiated in studies of same-sex households, such as those performed by the U.S. census, and estimates of total gay, lesbian, or bisexual population by the UK government.

 Polls in Australia recorded a range of self-identified lesbian or bisexual women from 1.3% to 2.2% of the total population.

 Health

 Physical

+Medical research and care sometimes use the term women who have sex with women (WSW) instead of lesbian.

+In a 2006 American survey of 2,345 lesbian and bisexual women, only 9.3% had ever been asked their sexual orientation by a physician.
+A third of the women had received a negative reaction from a medical professional after identifying themselves as lesbian or bisexual.

+When women do seek medical attention, medical professionals often fail to take a complete medical history.
+A patient's complete history helps medical professionals identify higher risk areas.
+In a 1995 U.S. survey of 6,935 self-identified lesbians, 77% had had one or more lifetime male sexual partners, and 6% had that contact within the previous year.